VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VEReports

-This module calculates and reports various performance metrics This modules contains the following step(s):
+This module calculates and reports various performance metrics This module contains the following step(s):

 ####  ReportRPATMetrics

 This module calculates and reports various performance metrics.
 These performance metrics include environment and energey impacts, financial and economic impacts, and community impacts.

-* This module step uses data sources including ?
+* Data sources include ?
-* This module step uses model types including Tabulation of data
+* Model types include Tabulation of data
-* This module step is estimated using the following methods: Data file in inst/extdata/TruckBusAgeDist_.Rdata
+* Estimation uses the following methods: Data file in inst/extdata/TruckBusAgeDist_.Rdata
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: